-The Council is also proposing to contribute \$135,000 (including GST) towards pre-planning for the Rugby World Cup in 2011.
+The Council also decided not to contribute \$135,000 (including GST) towards pre-planning for the Rugby World Cup in 2011 from general rates.
+The Council has directed that this work be funded by Enterprise Northland.
 Full details of this proposal are included on page 11 of this Plan.